Silsesquioxane: Cage-Rearrangement

 and due to this, the abstraction of CF3SO anion occurs and the closure frame with the spontaneous cage-rearrangement to heptahedral T10 structure F is observed.
 Although, heptahedral F is less favorable energetically (MM2 data), in this case its creation is forces by the formation of a new Si4O4 moiety from much more less stable substrates D and E.

 Polymeric silsesquioxanes

-Polymeric silsesquioxanes have been reported, first by Brown.
-High molecular weight tractable polymeric phenyl silsesquioxane featured a ladder-type structure.
-Brown's findings were the basis for many future investigations.
-Brown's synthesis proceeded in three-steps: